mhavey/marklogic/uml2es/examples/movies/README.md

 - From the Entity Services model, generate the instance converter and TDE template.
 - Tweak the instance converter to propertly map source fields to model fields.
 - Tweak the TDE template to adjust the views as needed.
-- In your gradle build file, add MLCP tasks to ingest department and employee data.
+- In your gradle build file, add MLCP tasks to ingest movie data.

 ## How to run: